dnogaj/Affine-Transformation/README.md

 # Affine Transformations

-App written in a team in Python (NumPy, Matplotlib, Math) for Numerical-Methods course at AGH UST, ICT - 3rd semester.
+App written in a team in Python using: NumPy, Matplotlib, Math.
+Project for Numerical-Methods course at AGH UST, ICT - 3rd semester.

 ## About

-The application calculates affine transformations- translation, reflection, scale, rotation and shear on the cube (coordinates included in the file) and hand-generated perlin noise.
+The application calculates affine transformations- translation, reflection, scale, rotation and shear on the cube (coordinates included in the file) and hand-generated Perlin noise.
-NumPy is used to perform actions on matrices.
-Matplotlib is used to create readable graphs.
+  - NumPy is used to perform actions on matrixes.
+  - Matplotlib is used to create readable graphs for visualisation.
+  - Math for essencial math calculations.

 ## Illustrative cases